divishdayal/Parallelising-LCS/readme.txt

-This project contains the sequential as well as parrallel(multi-threaded in PThreads library) code for calculating LCS(longest common subsequence) of various documents and finally printing the intersection in these documents where each line is considered as one sequence for calculating LCS/intersection.
+This project(for parallel computing course in my college) contains the sequential as well as parrallel(multi-threaded in PThreads library) code for calculating LCS(longest common subsequence) of various documents and finally printing the intersection in these documents where each line is considered as one sequence for calculating LCS/intersection.

 There are 1000 documents in the folder.
 You can test for any number of it.
 Max lines in any file is around 1000.
 Problem 1 has been implemented using PThread library.